crweiner/hacktoberfest-swag-list/docs/list.md

 - **How to sign up**: Sign in with [Github here](https://devict-hacktoberfest.herokuapp.com/) so they can track your PRs.
 - **Notes**: You need to create at least two PRs in any of the  Wichita developer community organizations listed [here](https://devict-hacktoberfest.herokuapp.com/)

+#### **Devtron**

+- **Swag**: Goodies and giveaways are not revealed.
+- **Requirements**:
+  - Under [Devtron-labs](https://github.com/devtron-labs) there are multiple repositories that hold some part of the code that goes into making Devtron what it is.
+- **How to sign up**:
+  - No Special Sign-ups required.
+You can simply visit their repository [here](https://github.com/devtron-labs/hacktoberfest2022) and pick up any available issue to submit a PR.
+- **Notes**:
+  - Feel free to play around with devtron and explore its different features.
+When submitting a PR please add Hacktoberfest in the PR Description

+#### **Dyrectorio**

+- **Swag**: Swag cap for writing unit tests with 10% coverage in the golang side of the repository
+- **Requirements**:
+  - You need to make the test coverage upto 10% which is 8.67% currently.
+- **How to sign up**:
+  - No Special Sign-ups required.
+You can simply visit their repository [here](https://github.com/dyrector-io/dyrectorio/issues/241).
+- **Notes**:
+  - We know unit test writing isn't the most exciting task, so we'd like to motivate our contributors.
+So if you add more than 10% coverage in the golang side of the repository, we'll send you an awesome dyrectorio swag cap.

+#### **Docker**

+- **Swag**: To be revealed
+- **Requirements**:
+  - You need to contribute to the Docker Community Extensions.
+Check the details [here](https://docker.github.io/hacktoberfest/)
+- **How to sign up**:
+  - Be sure to register for Hacktoberest first by clicking [here](https://hacktoberfest.com/profile/).
+- **Notes**:
+  - There are list of other events also that they are hosting which you can check on their site [here](https://docker.github.io/hacktoberfest/)
 ### E

 #### **Encore**